 Health and safety equipment - Safety signage, first aid kits, fire blankets etc. all need to be budgeted for.

 Permits and pitch fees - Again, these vary enormously from event to event, so it’s worth doing your research!

 Insurance and marketing – Vehicle insurance, public liability insurance, and insurance for your towing vehicle if you are buying a food trailer, all need to be included in your costs.

 You can keep marketing costs down if you are clever with social media, but you may still want to pay for a professional website for your business, and paid-for media advertisements.
 Click here to discover more marketing ideas for your food truck business.

 Vehicle wrap - Once you have your business name and your branding, you can design a fabulous wrap for your food truck to make it stand out from the crowd.
 It will be the finishing touch that literally puts the seal on your business launch, and will announce to the world that you have arrived!
+How much wrapping will cost you depends on the extent of your design, but there are different kinds of wraps and signage for every budget.
 For more information about designing a vehicle wrap for your food truck, check out our ultimate guide to vehicle wrapping.